zekzekus/dotfiles/README.md

 Installation steps for who loves risky stuff.

-IMPORTANT NOTE: now my setup heavily uses [Unite](https://github.com/Shougo/unite.vim) plugin for various type of listings.
-Current MacVim does have a problem with garbage collecting causes freezing of vim after selection from any unite buffer.
-This problem is fixed with regular Vim source code.
-So i strongly recommend using latest official Vim distribution until MacVim includes the patch about this bug.

-IMPORTANT NOTE (2015-03-26): i started to use [neobundle](https://github.com/Shougo/neobundle.vim) for vim plugin management.
-Besides, i am using [neocomplete](https://github.com/Shougo/neocomplete.vim) for auto completion and removed youcompleteme from my stack.
-I migrated my package manager from Vundle to NeoBundle with these commands under `vim/vimfiles/bundle` directory; `ls | grep -v neobundle.vim | xargs rm -rf` then `vim +NeoBundleInstall +qall` command.
-With neobundle some of the compilation commands i mentioned below are deprecated because these NeoBundle can execute them.

 - clone the repo.
 - execute `git submodule update --init --recursive`
 - make a symbolic link of REPO_PATH/vim/vimfiles to ~/.vim